winglang/wing/docs/contributing/999-rfcs/2022-12-08-wing-inputs.md

 ### Context

 There are a few things that are considered out-of-scope for this RFC.
-- Inputs are all treated as string data
+- Inputs are all treated as string data, but helper methods can convert them to primitive Wing types like num, bool, and Json
 - Inputs cannot be created, or updated inflight

 ## Use cases